howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Previously, you were using Prisma Studio to directly interact with your data.
 However, Prisma Studio is meant to be used with your development or test database and is not a great option to interact with production data.
 To solve this problem, Prisma has a hosted version of Prisma Studio inside the [Prisma Data Platform](https://cloud.prisma.io/?utm_source=howtographql&utm_campaign=typescript-apollo), called the _Data Browser_.

 To get started, go to https://cloud.prisma.io/ and click **Continue with GitHub**.
 The Prisma app will then ask for permission to read your Email address.
 Click on **Authorize Prisma** to proceed.
 In the dashboard, click on **New Project**.
 Then you will need to click on **Add an Organization or Account** under the dropdown in **GitHub Account**.
-Since you will be importing an existing GitHub project to Prisma, you will need to install Prisma and give it read and write access to that GitHub repository.
+Since you will be importing an existing GitHub project to Prisma, you will need to install the Prisma GitHub app and give it read and write access to that GitHub repository.

 In case you are a part of multiple organizations, you will first be asked to choose which account you want to use.
 Then you will have to choose if you want to install Prisma on *all repositories* or *select repositories*.
 Choose **Only select repositories** and choose the **hackernews-typescript** repository.
 Then click on **Install**.